Rawalpindi: Administrative divisions

+The city of Rawalpindi is one of five tehsils (sub-districts) of Rawalpindi District.
+The city is sub-divided between a Metropolitan Corporation, two Cantonment Boards (or military towns), and a number of rural union councils (the lowest level of local government in Pakistan), the latter of which are directly governed by the Rawalpindi district council.
+The Metropolitan Corporation includes 78 urban union councils.

-Rawalpindi also holds many private colonies that have developed themselves rapidly, e.g. Gulraiz Housing Society, Korang Town, Agochs Town, Ghori Town, Pakistan Town, Judicial Town, Bahria Town which is the Asia's largest private colony, Kashmir Housing Society, Danial Town, Al-Haram City, Education City, Gul Afshan Colony, Allama Iqbal Colony.
+The metropolitan area includes many private housing developments (or "colonies") that have largely developed themselves rapidly.
+They include Gulraiz Housing Society, Korang Town, Agochs Town, Ghori Town, Pakistan Town, Judicial Town, Bahria Town Kashmir Housing Society, Danial Town, Al-Haram City, Education City, Gul Afshan Colony, and Allama Iqbal Colony.

 Parks

 Ayub National Park is located beyond the old Presidency on Jhelum Road.
 It covers an area of about 2300 acre and has a playland, lake with boating facility, an aquarium and a garden-restaurant.
 Rawalpindi Public Park is on Murree Road near Shamsabad.
 The Park was opened to the public in 1991.
 It has a playland for children, grassy lawns, fountains and flower beds.

 In 2008 Jinnah Park was inaugurated at the heart of Rawalpindi and has since become a hotspot of activity for the city.
 It houses a state-of-the-art cinema, Cinepax, a Metro Cash and Carry supermart, an outlet of McDonald's, gaming lounges, Motion Rides and other recreational facilities.
 The vast lawns also provide an adequate picnic spot.

 Rawalpindi is situated near the Ayub National Park formerly known as 'Topi Rakh' (keep the hat on) is by the old Presidency, between the Murree Brewery Co. and Grand Trunk Road.
 It covers an area of about 2300 acre and has a play area, lake with boating facility, an aquarium, a garden-restaurant and an open-air theater.
 This park hosts "The Jungle Kingdom" which is particularly popular among young residents.